boostorg/parameter/doc/reference.rst

 __ ../../../../boost/parameter/preprocessor.hpp

-Same as ``BOOST_PARAMETER_MEMBER_FUNCTION``, except that the overloaded forwarding member function overloads and their helper methods are ``const``-qualified.
+Same as ``BOOST_PARAMETER_MEMBER_FUNCTION``, except that the overloaded forwarding member functions and their helper methods are ``const``-qualified.

 The |preprocessor|_ test programs demonstrates proper usage of this macro.